 In addition to tuition, SIT Study Abroad program fees cover room and board throughout the program.
 When room and/or board are not taken with the group, students will be given a stipend to cover related expenses.
 SIT will cover daily commuting costs, if any, and excursions that are part of the normal program itinerary.
-Any domestic travel, interpretation services, or supplies necessary for the ISP are the students' responsibility.
+Any domestic travel are the students' responsibility.
 Please plan accordingly.

-The currency in Jordan is the Jordanian dinar (1JD=1.41USD).
+The currency in Jordan is the Jordanian Dinar (1JD=1.41USD).
 Each dinar has 100 piasters (Arabic: girsh, plural: groosh).
 The dinar comes in notes of 5, 10, 20, and 50 JD.
 The easiest way to get money in Jordan is with a bank debit card.
-ATMs are widely available.
+ATM machines are widely available.
 This method also has the advantage of giving you the wholesale exchange rate, which is slightly better than the retail rate that you'll get at currency exchange shops.
 Credit cards are used often in Amman, so a Visa, MasterCard, or American Express credit card can be used to make purchases around town, but mostly at the malls and major retailers.

-Traveler's checks can be used; however, it can be a hassle since not everyone will accept them.
-Most currency exchange shops will also deduct a commission.
+Traveler's checks can be used, but with a good deal more hassle since not everyone will accept them and most currency exchange shops will also deduct a commission.
 However, you may want to bring a small amount for emergencies.

 Though theft is generally not a problem here, you should still be careful with your money.
-Be sure to bring a lock for your luggage or a small lockbox for your cash and valuables.
+Be sure to bring a lock for your luggage or a small lockbox for your cash and valuables, in order not to be inconvenienced should small fingers find their way into your wallet.